ambianic/ambianic-docs/docs-md/developers/development-environment.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/ambianic/ambianic-edge)

+You can apply for a for a Free Prodessional Open Source License [here](https://www.gitpod.io/docs/professional-open-source/).

 #### MS VS Code

 vscode offers a plugin  called [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)  that allow to  connect to a container running on a local (or remote) machine.